diegommm/linux-admin-spanish-manual-2009/README.md

 The manual was printed in paper, and the print version is the file "Administración de Linux I 2009.0.pdf".
 The main sources is "Manual.odt".

-Huge thanks to (Adrián Pablo Alí)[https://www.linkedin.com/in/adrian-pablo-ali-31191850/], one of my bosses at Fortix (previously Tucumán Linux), mentor, and a great friend.
-He also provided feedback on the manual, and several fixes.
+Huge thanks to [Adrián Pablo Alí](https://www.linkedin.com/in/adrian-pablo-ali-31191850/), one of my bosses at Fortix (previously Tucumán Linux), mentor, and a great friend.
+He was the main editor, provided feedback on the manual, several fixes and inspiration.

 # Licence